sait-wbdv/fall-2021/src/courses/cpnt260/day03.md

 description: Flexbox magic for modern websites
 date: 2021-09-21
 ---
-## Trophy of the day:
+## Trophy of the day: A flexible design that includes user input
 [img here]

 ## Review
 - Trophies from last class
-- Go over questions from last day
+- Question time

 ---
 ## Overview